-Sundarbans Dialogue: This activity aims to build trust and working relationships between India and Bangladesh to further sustainable management of the Sundarbans based on country-specific needs and landscape-level priorities.
-The dialogue process (through identification and implementation of specific cooperative activities) aims to create Sundarbans management ownership among government and non-government agencies and to facilitate the operationalization of the MoU on Sundarbans Cooperation signed between the two countries in 2011.
+Sundarbans Dialogue: This activity aims to build trust and a working relationship between India and Bangladesh to further sustainable management of the Sundarbans based on country-specific needs and landscape-level priorities.
+The dialogue process (through identification and implementation of specific cooperative activities) aims to create Sundarbans management ownership among government and non-government agencies and to operationalize the 2011 MoU on Sundarbans Cooperation signed between the two countries.
 The activity supports BISRCI, which in FY17, found significant traction at the highest policymaking levels in both Bangladesh and India, during the Joint Working Group on Conservation of the Sundarbans meeting held July 2016.
-The activity will continue to build support for the final organizational design of the Joint Platform expected by January 2018.
-WWF, IWA and the Observer Research Foundation are key partners in delivering this activity.
+The activity will continue to build support for the final organizational design of the Joint Platform.
+World Wildlife Federation, the International Water Association, and the Observer Research Foundation are key partners in this activity.

 The Regional Cross-Cutting Focus Area aims to build knowledge and capacity across the region in support of transboundary basin dialogue and cooperation.
 The strategy has been designed to improve the quality and accessibility of regional water resources data sets and building water resources knowledge, undertake capacity building for shared water resources management and cooperation, and support broad-based regional dialogue to enhance cooperation and management of transboundary waters in South Asia.